-Mandatory Energy efficiency, Exposure to energy-inefficient real estate assets (Table 1, #18): Share of investments in energy-inefficient real estate assets 72% - Principle adverse impact likely AEW has been implementing an array of measurers, including but not limited to assessments, more rigorous due diligence, more considerate investment decisions, topical investor engagement on strategy and capital expenditure plans and data gathering to stabilize and reduce its impact from energy inefficient real estate assets.
-Voluntary Biodiversity, Land artificialization (Table 2, #22): Share of nonvegetated surface area compared to the total surface area of the plots of all assets.
-75% - Principle adverse impact possible Following on the initial data gathering, AEW will further analyze its potentially adverse impact and review the effectiveness of its due diligence guidelines.
-In response to this analysis, AEW will consider an appropriate management approach towards the reduction of adverse impacts on biodiversity.
+Mandatory Energy efficiency, exposure to real 70% - AEW has been implementing an array of measurers, including but not estate with poor energy efficiency Principal adverse limited to assessments, more rigorous due diligence, more considerate (Table 1, #18): Share of investments impact likely investment decisions, topical investor engagement on strategy and capital in real estate with poor energy expenditure plans and data gathering to stabilize and reduce its impact efficiency fromPrincipal adverse impact energy inefficient real estate assets.
+Voluntary Biodiversity, Shoring (Table 2, #22): 77% - Following on the initial data gathering, AEW will further analyze its Proportion of non-grassed areas Principal adverse potentially adverse impact and review the effectiveness of its due (non-grassed areas on the ground impact possible diligence guidelines.
+In response to this analysis, AEW will consider an and on roofs, terraces and walls) appropriate management approach towards the reduction of adverse compared to the total area of all impacts on biodiversity.
+Due to new acquisitions and changes in the value plants. ratios of existing properties, this indicator deteriorated in 2023 compared to the previous year.